jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 GC integration.

 ## Initial numbers
-By benchmarking the creation of non-empty hash maps, we can paint a pretty clear picture of the issue I've been describing.
+By benchmarking the creation of non-empty hash maps (`{:a :b}` specifically), we can paint a pretty clear picture of the issue I've been describing.

 <figure>
   <object type="image/svg+xml" data="/img/blog/2023-07-08-object-model/allocations-initial.plot.svg" width="33%">